Git commit a permission bit

 To fix and commit such missing executable bits on a script in your git repo, follow the three steps below.

-command to set the permission bits right.
+Step one: use the regular chmod command to set the permission bits right.

 $ chmod +x the_script.sh